woodsc/nano_recall/README.md

 **NOTICE THAT THE "/" go the opposite way that you may expect for the data and output folders**

+The --use-sampleids option only works in combination with --batch-output, and will output as SAMPLEID+BARCODE.ext, UNLESS it finds a duplicate SAMPLEID+BARCODE in another file, in which case it will output as FILENAME.ext.

 Settings are in the config/settings.txt file.
 The only settings currently